waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Boulder Pushing: A multi-turn action.
 Cannot be done while surfing.
 - Dead End Definition (Correction): A map is only a dead end if it has only one exit warp/connection and no reachable unseen tiles.
 The nature of the destination map is irrelevant to this classification.
 - SURF vs. DIG: The move SURF will miss an opponent that is underground from using DIG.
-- Healing Zone: A tile described as a "purified, protected zone" that fully heals all Pokémon in the party's HP and restores all their PP. Found on Pokémon Tower 5F.
+- Healing Zone: A tile described as a "purified, protected zone" that fully heals all Pokémon in the party's HP and restores all their PP, including curing status conditions.
+Found on Pokémon Tower 5F at (12, 10).
+The friendly healer NPC on 6F at (13, 9) does NOT cure status conditions.
 - Respawning Obstacles: Cuttable trees respawn after a certain amount of time or after changing maps, as observed with the tree at Cerulean City (20, 29).
 - Proactive Tile Testing: I need to be diligent in testing tiles that appear impassable (like small fences or rocks) to confirm their properties, as ROM hacks can have unusual traversal rules.
 ## D. Inventory Management (CRITICAL LESSON)